 Everyone that rides dreams of those times on the open road.
 We want to experience looking out and seeing nothing in front of us except the beautiful landscape that God has given us.
 Always searching around the next turn for exhilaration as we ride into some new road and scenery.
 We crave endless roads that are free of cars, trucks, buses, construction vehicles, and gravel haulers.
 The riding experience can be difficult to get across to non-riders.
 Try as you may, they simply don't "get it".
-Hence the biker patch that reads, "If I have to explain you wont understand".
+Hence the biker patch that reads, "If I have to explain you won't understand".
 Riding is addictive and every time we embark on our next journey we chase after that perfect ride.

 However, there is another side of riding that does not satisfy our craving.
 Many of us use our bikes for more than just weekend or vacation pleasure trips.
 I am one of those riders.
-Nearly every day through the year my bike is transport to and from work.
-Unless its below 42 degrees or raining.
-Those are the decisive factors to whether I am driving or riding to work.
+Nearly every day through the year my bike is transportation to and from work.
+Unless it's below 42 degrees or raining.
+Those are the decisive factors in whether I am driving or riding to work.
 My commute is 57 miles each way, 114 miles daily, from South Fort Worth to North Plano.
 One hour to get to work, 1.5 hours to get home.
 There is not much pleasure riding taking place on this commute.

-Freeway construction is at an all time high in DFW right now and most of that takes place during the night so gravel haulers, construction trucks, and cement trucks are often present.
-Fortunately I have had very few close calls or near incidents during the morning commute.
+Freeway construction is at an all-time high in DFW right now and most of that takes place during the night so gravel haulers, construction trucks, and cement trucks are often present.
+Fortunately, I have had very few close calls or near incidents during the morning commute.
 Most of the ride is freeway and tollway.
-I choose the tollway because its less congested due to having to pay a toll but it's also safer.
-There are some areas where traffic can be heavy and it causes a bit of that horrible stop and go action.
+I choose the tollway because it's less congested due to having to pay a toll but it's also safer.
+There are some areas where traffic can be heavy and it causes a bit of that horrible stop-and-go action.
 My bike can travel 250 miles on a tank of fuel so even though I could go 2 days before filling up, I just stop every morning and keep it topped off.
-My afternoon commute is so horrible its nice to know the tank is full when traffic gets bad and I'm sitting there wondering how long its going to take before we start moving again.
+My afternoon commute is so horrible it's nice to know the tank is full when traffic gets bad and I'm sitting there wondering how long it's going to take before we start moving again.

 On a side note, the entire world survived just fine throughout history without cell phones.
 As a worldwide entity, humanity made it, without cell phones!
-So why in freaking hell do two thirds of drivers on the road assume every minute of their time is an emergency that justifies talking or texting while driving, ALL the way home!?
-I've always wanted to develop a hand held EMP device that I could point at a car and fry all of its electronics.
-That would shut them down!
+So why in freaking hell do two-thirds of drivers on the road assume every minute of their time is an emergency that justifies talking or texting while driving, ALL the way home!?
+I've always wanted to develop a handheld EMP device that I could point at a car and fry all of its electronics.
 Imagine zapped cars littering the roadway with dumbfounded drivers standing around unable to make phone calls for assistance.
 Haha!
-Anyways, it takes about 1.5 hours of this crap if not longer to get home and by the time I survive the onslaught of cager stupidity and pull into the garage, I am exhausted.
+Anyways, it takes about 1.5 hours of this crap if not longer to get home and by the time I survive the onslaught of cager stupidity and pull into the garage.

 A minimum of 12 hours has passed since I rolled out of the garage in the dark of the early morning.
 There is not much left of me now.
 My energy is drained, I'm basically just a lifeless lump of flesh.
 I have no motivation or ambition to do much of anything.
 It can take an hour or more to come down from the stress and adrenaline of work and the ride to even enjoy relaxing.